adonegan/milestone4-mycomicjumble/README.md

 - SQLite3

   - This database was used for testing purposes pre-deployment.
 It enabled me to set up automated testing when running the tests I had written for views and urls.
-For use post-deployment, ensure PostgreSQL database url if commented out in environment variables.
+For use post-deployment, ensure PostgreSQL database url is commented out in environment variables.

 PostgreSQL

-- This database was added via an add-on on Heroku's side is the primary database for the site.
+- This database was added via an add-on on Heroku's side and is the primary database for the site.
+This database was initialised by using python3 manage.py makemigrations and python3 manage.py migrate.
 When testing, use SQLite3 instead.
-This database was initialised by using python3 manage.py makemigrations and python3 manage.py migrate.

 ## Technologies Used